Architectural Landmarks in Atlanta, GA

 • DesignationNational Historic Landmark · National Register of Historic Places

 Real estate context: The Capitol anchors Atlanta's government district.
-The surrounding Downtown and Castleberry Hill neighbourhoods are an emerging target for buyers seeking lower price points with walkable access to the city core.
-Compare Atlanta neighbourhoods.
+The surrounding Downtown and Castleberry Hill neighborhoods are an emerging target for buyers seeking lower price points with walkable access to the city core.
+Compare Atlanta neighborhoods.

 04